cs573-24s/a2-DataVis-7Ways/README.md

 To overcome the challenge of displaying both legends simultaneously, I created two separate legend sets.
 The first legend set captures the color information for each species, while the second one illustrates the size classification.
 Both legend sets are then combined into a comprehensive legend_handles list, which is subsequently utilized to generate a unified legend with the title "Species."
 This legend is positioned in the upper left corner outside the plot area, offering a clear and comprehensive reference for interpreting the penguin data visualization.

 **Technical achievements:**
 Achieved dynamic data visualization by implementing marker size adjustments based on a conditional statement, showcasing adept data manipulation skills.
-Utilizing the matplotlib library for plotting, the code successfully employs a customized color mapping strategy, enhancing visual differentiation among penguin species.
-Skillful legend management is demonstrated through the inclusion of species and bill length categories, contributing to the overall interpretability of the plot.
+Utilizing the matplotlib library for plotting, the code employs a customized color mapping strategy, enhancing visual differentiation among penguin species.
 The integration of external libraries, particularly numpy for conditional sizing, reflects a sophisticated approach to leveraging tools for enhanced functionality.
-Lastly, the code is characterized by clear and well-documented practices, ensuring accessibility and maintainability for future collaboration or modifications.

 **Design achievements:**
 Demonstrated an integration of matplotlib in Python for creating a visually appealing and informative scatter plot of penguin data.
 Effective color mapping distinguishes between different penguin species, while dynamically adjusting marker size based on bill length enhances the representation of individual data points.
 The thoughtful inclusion of legends provides clear insights into both species and bill length categories, contributing to the overall clarity of the visualization.
-Additionally, the code showcases the ability to combine data manipulation techniques with design principles, resulting in a cohesive and meaningful representation of the dataset.
-Overall, the achievement lies in the creation of a well-designed and comprehensible data visualization through thoughtful choices in color, size, and other plot elements.